johannfaouzi/johannfaouzi.github.io/workshops.md

-* I co-organized a 1-day workshop entitled [Introduction to machine learning in Python with Scikit-learn](https://events.prace-ri.eu/event/933/) at the [Brain and Spine Institute](https://icm-institute.org/en/), Paris, France, as part of the [Partnership for Advanced Computing in Europe](https://prace-ri.eu).
+* I co-organized a 1-day workshop entitled [Introduction to machine learning in Python with Scikit-learn](https://events.prace-ri.eu/event/933/) at the [Paris Brain Institute](https://icm-institute.org/en/), Paris, France, as part of the [Partnership for Advanced Computing in Europe](https://prace-ri.eu).